benstear/nucompress/README.md

 # nucompress
-A python library for dynamic genomic sequence compression.
-More specifically, it provides implementations of lossless without reference genomes.
+A python library for genomic sequence compression.
+It provides implementations of lossless without reference schemes.

 ## 2-bit encoding
-The simplest compression method for DNA sequences, four nucleotides are packed into a single byte.
+The simplest compression method for DNA sequences, four nucleotides groups are packed into single unicode characters (8-bit bytes).
+This basic encoding process gives roughly a 4x compression rate with no loss of data outside of possible N values, which it removes to preserve the possibility of 2-bit encoding.

 Usage:

-We can encode any nucleotide sequence into a encoded string.
-Each nucleotide is converted to a 2-bit representation, meaning every 4 nucleotides can fit into a byte/char.
+A nucleotide sequence can be encoded via a series of 2-bit mappings, with 8-bit binary strings being converted to unicode characters.
 ```python
 >>> from nucompress.compression import TwoBitCompression
 >>> compressor = TwoBitCompression()